theom/cowboy_eclm/README.md

 # eclm

-A repository meant to demonstrate the ERR_CONTENT_LENGTH_MISMATCH error in a browser when cowboy runs on FreeBSD and the browser tries to receive a file larger than 32KB (or more specifically, a file larger than the OS send buffer).
+A repository meant to demonstrate the ERR_CONTENT_LENGTH_MISMATCH error in a browser when Cowboy runs on FreeBSD and the browser tries to receive a file larger than 32KB (or more specifically, a file larger than the OS send buffer).